sprout-laravel/docs/installation.md

 ```

 > [!WARNING]
-> You can provide no additional options, just the resolver, or the resolver and the tenancy.
+> Both the resolver and tenancy name are nullable and will default to `null`.
-> It is not possible to provide just the tenancy.
+> If you wish to provide the tenancy name, but not the resolver, you must use `null` for the resolver.

 The particular identity resolver that you are using may have additional limitations,
 restrictions or requirements, so please read its documentation in full.